About me

 https://ik.imagekit.io/paulwritessoftware/portfolio/0010-e7d5f.jpg

-👈 You can view some of my favourite photographs on this website other there 👈
+You can view some of my favourite photographs on this website.

-I love music, I cannot stop listening to it.
-I am almost always strumming along to a beat, if I can hear one.
-Later in life I realised this is a "stim"[2] that I do, and I have channelled it in being a good time keeper.
+I love music.
+I often find myself tapping along to a beat if I can hear one.
+Later in life I realised this is a "stim"[2] that I do, and I have channelled it in being a good rhythm keeper.

 Nintendo 3DS & Pokémon